xasos/UIUC-API/README.md

 - overarching py file that runs models
 - seperate documentation md files for each endpoint
 - request for features
+- table of values for requests (like meerkat api)

 ## Contributing
 Please refer to the [Contributing Guidelines](https://github.com/xasos/UIUC-Open-Data/blob/master/CONTRIBUTING.md) before submitting any pull requests.